vburlbl/cleantalk-spam-protect/readme.txt

 = Protection from manual spam =
 For manual spam filtering plugin evaluates the relevance of the comments text according to the subject and the content of the blog.
 Relevance is determined by keyword and topic of each keyword separately.
 Comments which have been tested for manual spam are automatically published in the blog.

-The plugin is client application for cloud anti-spam service CleanTalk.org, which daily protects 5k web-sites from spam bots.
-Also you can use CleanTalk app for iPhone, Android to control anti-spam service on web-site or control comments, signups, contacts and orders

 = We recommend =
 * Audience engagement plugin <a href="http://wordpress.org/plugins/feedweb/">Feedweb</a>